MCanterel/Bookfinder/ConsoleApplication4/ReadMe.txt

 - Project-> Properties->Linker -> General -> Additional Lib Directories.
 Add the cur lib dir

-- Project->Properties-> Linker-> Input.
+- Project->Properties-> Linker-> Input->Additional dependencies.
 Add libcurl.a and libcurldll.a

 - Put a copy of libcurl.dll (the dynamic lib) in your executable directory

+-- MAKE SURE THE TARGET PLATFORM IS WIN32!

 jnc May 21, 2017
+changed May 24, 2017